sheaf/ghc-tcplugin-api/readme.md

 new users should be able to determine at a glance what functions might be appropriate for their usecase using this library's interface.

+## Documentation

+The haddocks for this library is available online [here](https://sheaf.github.io/ghc-tcplugin-api/).

 ## Examples

 A simple example plugin which rewrites type family applications, emitting wanted constraints and